bleaktwig/yuadrem-wiki/docs/kins/hume.md

 * Maybe mention what ird and gat mean in jantherlin?
 That might help integrate the language into the lore.
 * Treb gats are descendants of a particular Et-born that could produce progeny!!!
 Mention that, it's a cool concept that explains their large physical difference with the rest of the gats.
 * Explain what the Et-born are.
-* Maybe talk a bit more here about the 4 "faces" of the ird diaspora; thulkrakan, hairusse, qulbaban, and dratlean.
+* Maybe talk a bit more here about the 4 "faces" of the ird diaspora; thulk, hairus, kulbaba, and dral.
 -->

 ---